Create Articles

 GET /v2/feed/posts

-Authorization: Bearer YOUR_ACCESS_TOKENOr, make a GET request as your user account to the content API.
+Or, make a `GET` request as your user account to the content API.

 GET /v2/content?filter.channels.id=123&page.size=10&page.number=1